annakirkpatrick/git-resources/git_tutorial.md

 # Optional configuration: SSH keys
-**Note:  you must set up SSH keys in order to use git from inside the School of Math computer network.**
+**Note:  you must set up SSH keys in order to use git with private repositories from inside the School of Math computer network.**
 Whenever you exchange information with github, you must authenticate your identity.
 With the newer versions of git, you can use a https protocol which allows you to authenticate using your github password (which, for Georgia Tech github, is your Georgia Tech password).
 For older versions of git, including the version currently running on School of Math machines, you must instead authenticate using SSH keys.